-A great project strategy should say something like, “over the next three years we’re going to do X and Y” and they’re specific outcomes.
-They’re not “we’re going to ship a new product” or “we’re going to ship an updated version of this product.”
+A great project strategy should say something like, “Over the next three years we’re going to do X and Y” and they’re specific outcomes.
+They’re not: “We’re going to ship a new product” or “We’re going to ship an updated version of this product.”
 The outcome should be something more centered around the business health, or customer value, or growth.
-Right?
 So it’s very outcome-focused and measurable.
 And so a great strategy, to answer your question a different way, shouldn’t require that question.
 It would just be obvious.

 Des: So it’s clear when we’ve hit this, we need to move on to strategy two or strategy five or whatever it is.
 So from the top that’s:

 - Unique activities: Which is your differentiator.